 Who are we?
 We are Alan and Barbara and we are the founders of Kuseno Comfort Products.
 It all started with the idea of making our own pillows in late 2012 and we made our first buckwheat hull pillow in early 2013.

 What prompted us to make pillows?
 Barbara was waking up with severe neck pain that was giving her a wicked headache in the morning.
 The pain was so bad that she was was throwing up, had blurred vision, light sensitivity - migraine symptoms.
 This was going on for years.
 Pills helped for the pain, but who wants to rely on that?
 Alan did some research and he found many forums where people were suggesting to change the pillow.

-Searching for the best pillow had been on our minds for years, and we accumulated quite a collection.
-We still have about 30 pillows piled high in the corner of the bedroom.
+That started us on our pillow journey.
+Searching for the best pillow is time consuming and expensive and we accumulated quite a collection.
+At one point we had about 30 pillows piled high in the corner of the bedroom, all rejects.
 That really soft one in the store felt like it was trying to eat Alan's face when he slept on it.
-The one labelled FIRM was actually just really hard and flat.
-The feather one was amazing! ..for a week.
-Then the feathers started to poke Alan in the ear while he slept; they compressed too much and he was back to having a terrible sleep.
+The one marketed as FIRM but is really just hard and flat and offered no support at all.
+The feather one was amazing! ... for a week until the feathers started to poke out and then it compressed too much and the terrible sleep and neck pain was back.

 Side note: A natural feather pillow smells awful if you're not used to it.
 If you've used one that doesn't have an odour, it's because it was chemically treated.
 Not to mention the sometimes questionable practices of how the feathers are obtained.
 Oh, I did just mention it.
 Sorry.